ibm-cloud-docs/billing-usage/billing-faq.md

    * Call us: 1-866-325-0045 (Select option 3.)
    * Email us: [accounting@softlayer.com](accounting@softlayer.com)

+## How do I update my credit card?
+{: #updatecard}

+You can easily update the payment method that's associated with your billable account.
+In the console, go to **Manage > Billing and Usage > Modify Payment Method**.

 ## Are feature codes the same as promo codes?
 {: #entercode}